aiven/aiven-docs/docs/platform/howto/set-authentication-policies.md

 for any of those organizations.

-You can further restrict access by requiring users to log in with one of your organization’s identity providers.
+You can further restrict access by requiring users to log in with one of your organization’s identity providers and
+[verified domains](/docs/platform/howto/manage-domains).
 This means that they cannot log in to your organization using another Aiven organization's identity provider.
 It's strongly recommended to enable this if you only have one Aiven organization.

 ### Personal tokens